 Don’t overthink it.

-While the actual theme is important, it’s more about leveraging effectively.
+While the actual theme is important, it’s more about using effectively.

-It is difficult to effectively leverage a theme that is too niche.
+It is difficult to effectively use a theme that is too niche.

 Here are the 3 things you need to consider.